6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 Etching Primer

-The yellow pigment in the bottom of the Etching Primer Base can must be thoroughly mixed before adding the Etching Primer Hardener.
-This usually takes no more than 2 or 3 minutes.
+The yellow pigment within the Etching Primer Base must be mixed thoroughly before adding hardener.

 Clear Coat